 SuperNOVAS is also available in packaged for for Fedora / EPEL and Debian-based Linux distros.
 It has the following package structure, which allows non-bloated installations of just the parts that are needed for the particular use case(s):

-The differences in package naming are due to the different naming policies for RedHat/Fedora vs Debian.
+The differences in package names are due to the different naming policies for RedHat/Fedora vs Debian.
 Otherwise, the RPM and Debian packages provide identical contents and features.

 vcpkg Registry

-You can install the core SuperNOVAS library with vcpkg on Linux, MacOS, Windows, and Android as:
+You can also install the core SuperNOVAS library with vcpkg on Linux, MacOS, Windows, and Android as:

 $ vcpkg install supernovas